List of Power Rangers Megaforce characters: Admiral Malkor

-Admiral Malkor is the Luna moth-themed Warstar leader, subordinate to Mavro's empire, who within the terms of an agreement between the two forces, is allowed to attempt to conquer Earth, in a very limited amount of time, therefore he sees every asset as useful in his Warstar advance force.
+Admiral Malkor is the Atlas moth-themed Warstar leader, subordinate to Mavro's empire, who within the terms of an agreement between the two forces, is allowed to attempt to conquer Earth, in a very limited amount of time, therefore he sees every asset as useful in his Warstar advance force.
 During battle, Malkor wields an axe of his likeness and is capable of disintegration and energy firing as well as metamorphosize to power up.
 His signature moves are Planet Strike and Meteor Shower.
 The Warstar Admiral is intelligent and shows respect to his warriors and comrades.
 The Toxic Mutants and the Robots later indirectly ally with Admiral Malkor to aid the cause of the Insectoids through Vrak's behalf.
 After the defeat of the Toxic Mutants, Malkor goes into a cocoon to further increase his power.
 After re-emerging in the episode "The Human Condition", he finally faces the Rangers.
 After a lengthy battle, he is destroyed by the Ultra Gosei Great Megazord.

 Admiral Malkor is voiced by Campbell Cooley.